-Questions Examples Training / Capability Programs Examples Feedback Programs If there were sampling strata, what is the number of participants recruited into each strum and group?
+Questions Examples Training / Capability Programs Examples Feedback Programs asked to wait for training until the following year.
+If there were sampling strata, what is the number of participants recruited into each strum and group?
 100 HVAC sales agents and 100 HVAC installation technicians in the treatment group, as well as 100 HVAC sales agents and 100 HVAC installation technicians in the control group.
 500 customers were sampled in each of the 4 sampling strata.